mesb/mesb.github.io/_posts/2016-08-16-on-methods-of-my-craft.md

 set.
 At the point of manufacturing these hardware componnents, the creators know little about all the possible uses of the equipment.
 It is impossible to enumerate all the kinds of operations that will be performed on the hardware.
 Needless to imagine the details of the operations.
-Will be hardware be used to run snapChat, or build photoshop?
+Will the hardware be used to run snapChat, or build photoshop?
 These are all questions that the manufacturers of computers can't answer or even predict.